Commissioner Charles D. Gaither

 The fact that Baltimore was at the time under-policed had frequently been contended by past commissioners and others.
 The fact that the present organization of that time, was a clumsy and not calculated to produce efficient work was becoming increasingly evident.
 In some respects, at least, Mr. Gaither had adopted for his program ideas that had been proven effective in other communities.
 It was gratifying that he had thoroughly prepared himself to discuss the subjects publicly.
 If the people of Baltimore were not in substantial agreement as to what they wanted by the time the Legislature met, the commissioner, at least, would not have been to blame.
 He had started the discussion.

 Transfer of Badge to Mark the Retirement of General Charles Gaither

 1 June 1937

-General Charles D. Gaither at noon on that same Tuesday 1 June 1937 was to hand to Mr. William Lawson the gold-plated commissioner’s badge which he had received 17 years earlier from Mr. Lawrason Riggs when General Gaither himself became Baltimore Police Department’s first solo Police Commissioner.
+General Charles D. Gaither, at noon on that same Tuesday, 1 June, 1937, was to hand to Mr. William Lawson the gold-plated commissioner’s badge, which he had received 17 years earlier from Mr. Lawrason Riggs when General Gaither himself became the Baltimore Police Department’s first solo Police Commissioner.

-By this act, Mr. Lawson, who took the oath of office a day after his appointment by Gov. Nice, automatically entered into his duties as the executive head of the Baltimore Police Department becoming the agencies’ 2nd solo commissioner a title he was expected to hold for at least the next six years.
+By this act, Mr. Lawson, who took the oath of office a day after his appointment by Gov. Nice, automatically entered into his duties as the executive head of the Baltimore Police Department, becoming the agency's second solo commissioner, a title he was expected to hold for at least the next six years.